 Spinning Rods

 Spinning rods are extremely versatile and can also be used when trolling.
 In contrast to other fishing rods, it’s not as heavy as trolling rods and not as light as jigging rods.
-In terms of action, it’s medium to fast and in terms of power, it’s light to medium.
+In terms of action, it’s medium to fast; in terms of power, it’s light to medium.

-The advantage of spinning rods is that it allows you to cast a number of different lures.
+Spinning rods’ advantage is that they allow you to cast several different lures.
 Depending on where you are fishing, you can use Rapala, crankbaits, or even heavier spinners.

 Jigging Rods

-The point of having a jigging rod relates to the extreme sensitivity it offers.
-This kind of rods can be 6’6″ or it can be extended up to 7 feet as well.
+The point of having a jigging rod relates to its extreme sensitivity.
+This kind of rods can also be 6’6″ or extended up to 7 feet.
 But it must have fast action and light to medium power.

 When the tackle is lighter, it offers more sensitivity.
-If you have a sensitive rod, you can use small jigs heads in vertical jigging.
+You can use small jigs heads in vertical jigging if you have a sensitive rod.
 The tips will give much more feedback.

-I have discussed the basic features required in different kinds of fishing rods for fishing walleyes.
+I have discussed the basic features required in different fishing rods for fishing walleyes.
 Now, let’s have a closer and more detailed look at each type of these rods.

 Spending more money on the rod is not always right.
-In trolling and spinning methods of fishing, the reel plays a more important role so you should focus on buying a more robust reel than a pricy rod.
+In trolling and spinning fishing methods, the reel plays a more important role so you should focus on buying a more robust reel than a pricy rod.

 A good walleye fishing rod may not cost you much.
-But different fishing locations will make you buy different rods, and soon you will have quite a few of them.
+But different fishing locations will make you buy different rods, and soon you will have quite a few.

-The situation, however, changes completely when you are using jigging for walleyes.
+However, the situation changes completely when you use jigging for walleyes.
 In this case, the rod assumes more significance than the reel.
-As a jigging rod is lightweight, a heavy reel can affect its balance, which in turn can affect how you are jigging.
+As a lightweight jigging rod, a heavy reel can affect its balance, which can affect how you are jigging.

 Rod Power